chocolateplatform/xamarin-android-chocolate-sample/README.md

 Chocolate Sample
 =================

-This sample demonstrates how to display different types of ads using Chocolate Mediation Ads SDK for Xamarin.
+This sample demonstrates how to display Interstitial, Rewarded, and 300x250 MREC Banner Ads using the Chocolate Mediation Ads SDK for Xamarin.
 It also dislays an AdMob 320x50 banner ad (not part of the Chocolate sdk).
 If you want to build this project, please keep reading.

 See MainActivity.cs
   - DO_ENABLE_TEST_ADS: If set 'true', you can specify particular desired sets of ad partners.
 If set 'false' will run in production mode.

-You may also download the full project (which builds fine): https://www.dropbox.com/s/k2a1qvni7l1fwom/xamarin-android-chocolate-sample.zip?dl=1

 Ad Unit Types and corresponding mediation ad partners supported:

 Native Inview (300x250)